nicholas-long/hi/README.md

 - tor client built in?
 - for journalism
 - gzip or stream compress old blocks and take new hash?
+- reply chains can go to the same partition as parent msg?

 ## pitfalls